-As of June 30, 2015 and December 31, 2014, the Company received advances from Jorge Andrade, director, Scott Carley, and Neil Muller, President as loans from related parties.
+As of September 30, 2015 and December 31, 2014, the Company received advances from Jorge Andrade, former director of the Company, Scott Carley, and Neil Muller, former President of the Company as loans from related parties.
 The loans are payable on demand and without interest.